kkots/ggxrd_hitbox_overlay_2211/README.md

 screenshotPath = ;C:\Users\yourUser\Desktop\test screenshot name.png   don't forget to uncomment (; is a comment)

 ; Specify true or false.
+; When this setting is on, screenshots get saved to clipboard only, even if a screenshot path is specified. ignoreScreenshotPathAndSaveToClipboard = false

+; Specify true or false.
 ; When this is true that means screenshots are being taken every game loop logical frame as ; long as the screenshotBtn is being held.
 Game loop logical frame means that if the game is ; paused or the actual animations are not playing for whatever reason, screenshot won't be taken.